Reflections on our Pandemic Year

 Most importantly, we now have these safe and effective vaccines, more effective than we ever imagined they would be.
 They're really an incredible testament to scientific progress that has come with this pandemic.
 We have this mRNA vaccine technology that was sort of sitting on the shelf waiting for a use case and it really found a pretty incredible one.

-So here in Colorado, just some stats because that's what I do: 80% of people over the age of 70 have received at least one dose of vaccine.
+So here in Colorado, just some stats because that's what I do: 80% of people over the age of 70 have received at least one dose of a vaccine.
 More than a million Coloradans are fully immunized now.
 Nearly 2 million have received at least one dose.
 And at this point we're vaccinating about 300,000 people per week in the state, so that's obviously an incredible accomplishment, and so much hope comes with that.

 But also what comes with that and makes me feel hopeful is the fact that we get to keep all of that progress that we've made.
 The knowledge we've gained, the workforce, the training, the rapid advancements in technology that we've gained are really all things that we get to take with us.
 So public health has really taken giant steps forward.
 I am now personally just starting to look up and realize that, and I'm feeling really relieved right now to know that.

 I think epidemiology is going to look different post COVID-19.
 It feels really nice to know that people not only know how to pronounce epidemiology now, but actually know what it is and understand what it is and I think that says a lot.
 But of course, lots of work still to do.
 A colleague of mine has compared our current position as the eastern stretch of I-70 after Floyd hill where the sign says “Truckers, don't be fooled, you're not down yet.
-Steep grade and sharp turnstill ahead.”
+Steep grade and sharp turns still ahead.”
 And I think that's really where we are right now.
 We're really racing against these new more transmissible or more severe variants, including some of those variants that we know could be a setback for a vaccine.
 They're more likely to escape our immune response and cause decreased vaccine effectiveness.

 And unfortunately, like a number of other states, Colorado now looks like it could be entering this fourth wave.
 So again, we have a ways to go.
-Cases are increasingpercent positivity is increasing, hospitalizations are on the rise right now.
+Cases are increasing, percent positivity is increasing, hospitalizations are on the rise right now.
 And we're seeing clear protection for vaccinated populations, but we're not anywhere close to herd immunity yet.
 That's playing out in the numbers that we're seeing.
-Soat least for the short term, while I'm feeling very hopeful about the longer term, at least in the short term, we really need vigilance in this final stretch.
+So, at least for the short term, while I'm feeling very hopeful about the longer term, at least in the short term, we really need vigilance in this final stretch.
 We've come so far.
 And for just a little bit longer, we need people to continue to wear masks, continue to stay home if you're sick or if you've been exposed, keep up the social distancing, wash your hands, get your vaccine as soon as you can.
 Find trusted information about the vaccine if you have questions.
 Tell other people why you chose to be vaccinated and tell them about your belief in science and the importance of vaccines and getting out of this.

 I'm a proud vaccine card carrier.
-I had my second dose and am feeling confident in thatIf you're looking forward to the summer, encourage friends, family and others around you get vaccinated as well.
-I love to travel and have missed that and miss time for adventures with my family, miss seeing my father who's in his 70sSo I think those are all things that I'm really looking forward to.
+I had my second dose and am feeling confident in that.
+If you're looking forward to the summer, encourage friends, family and others around you get vaccinated as well.
+I love to travel and have missed that and miss time for adventures with my family, miss seeing my father who's in his 70s.
+So I think those are all things that I'm really looking forward to.
 I can see hugs on the horizon.

 CERISE HUNT: You know, as far we've come since last year, unfortunately we have not come far at all.
 And to me, it's very disheartening and frustrating because I think we can do better.
-And COVID-19 has illuminated the systemic inequities that have disproportionately impacted people of colors for centuries
+And COVID-19 has illuminated the systemic inequities that have disproportionately impacted people of colors for centuries.

 When I think about how far we’ve come, I have to go back to the historical aspects.
 We have a history and current reality of racism and discrimination across the United States and in Colorado.
 And these inequities result from systemic and unjust social and economic policies and practices that create barriers to opportunity.
-In this COVID-19 serieswe've had those discussions, those talks, so I appreciate this space of learning and utilizing your resources to really shed light and to be a voice so we can make change.
+In this COVID-19 series, we've had those discussions, those talks, so I appreciate this space of learning and utilizing your resources to really shed light and to be a voice so we can make change.

-And so, my desire is for decision makers, leaders, and all of us here in this virtual spacethat we do the work required to dismantle structural racism.
+And so, my desire is for decision makers, leaders, and all of us here in this virtual space, that we do the work required to dismantle structural racism.
 I'm often asked, why do you focus on racism?
 And it’s because it intersects and reinforces a broader set of -isms by people who experience structural and interpersonal discrimination.
 And these are along the lines of gender, identity, class, and geographic region.
 So each type of discrimination merits undoing in its own right, but an intentional focus on racism will give individuals and organizations a part to play.
 I want to make sure I stress this: I'm going to say individuals and organizations because like I said last time, we like to point our finger at the system and forget that we make up the system.

 When we intentionally focus on racism, we give individuals and organizations ways of approaching issues that will serve them in working against other forms of systemic injustice.
 I'm going to use a socioecological approach to explain what my desire is because I am still hopeful.
 I appreciate what Rachel said about healing and coming together.
 But in order for this to occur, we all have to think strategically.
 I hear folks say that they're reading about anti-racism, white fragility, implicit bias, all these learnings around equity and justice.
 We have to take all of this capacity and translate it into our practice to really build it into action.
-We must constantly reflect on our own practice, to ensure we aren’t causing harm or oppressing individuals wclaim to serve.
+We must constantly reflect on our own practice, to ensure we aren’t causing harm or oppressing individuals we claim to serve.

-So really, that interrogation of your own practice and implicit biases, doing the work constantly, not the one-and-done I read the book and put it on the shelf.
+So really, that interrogation of your own practice and implicit biases, doing the work constantly, not the one-and-done “I read the book and put it on the shelf.”
 How does this inform my policies, practices and procedures?
 How can I apply this to my day to day work?
 So that's action at an organizational level.
 We must dismantle the structures within our own organizations that perpetuate inequities.
 We all talked about dismantling structural racism, but if we're not watchful, we can rebuild through the same lens, and so we have to shift our thinking and shift our lens because we can't do business the same as usual.

 We have to look at who is benefiting from our services and who is not.
 When we know that folks aren't benefiting from our service - if we know groups of color aren’t getting the vaccine - we need to stop and pause and ask why.
 Oh, and then we might see we didn't have locations in their community for the vaccine.
 So we have to think strategically about who we are engaging, how are we engaging with folks, who's benefiting and who's not.
 Our unintended actions can have a tremendous impact and can be perpetuating activities.
 So really identifying how racism is operating within organizational structures.

 And then at a society level, we need to apply a multi-systemic approach for dismantling and rebuilding.
-I think about our educational system, K-12 and higher ed, health care, public health, all of our government systems local and statehousing, justicebehavior, health, environmental health, employment systems.
+I think about our educational system, K-12 and higher ed, health care, public health, all of our government systems local and state, housing, justice, behavior, health, environmental health, employment systems.
 We all have to work together.
 We need to have equity in all policies, where we're really thinking of how do we promote justice within our systems.
 Where have we fallen behind, because it's the same communities, it's the same people that are being disproportionately impacted.
 These systems need to be working together to devise a COVID-19 recovery plan.
 That's the only way we're going to heal.
 We have to be intentional, with a plan that's really going to look at the educational gaps, those achievement gaps due to remote learning and accessibility.
 We need to address those concerns right now.
 Folks have lost their jobs.

 So how are we going to rebuild?
 We’re not just going to give out funds.
 We’ve got to rebuild our communities, ensuring that the folks that are in isolation are getting the behavioral health services that they need on the ground.
 We need to ensure we're being proactive.
 So, to sum up, we’ve just got to be willing to do the work, all of us knowing what we need to do individually to dismantle structural racism.

 There is a history of mistrust.
-People aren't trusting the systems, and it goes beyond just TuskegeeIt's about current mistrust based on how people aren't being treated fairly within our health systems.
+People aren't trusting the systems, and it goes beyond just Tuskegee.
+It's about current mistrust based on how people aren't being treated fairly within our health systems.
 History is a component, but there's current injustice where people feel like I'm not being heard.
 When we talk about vaccine hesitancy, if our conversation isn't looking at why folks in our systems do not trust us, we will be faced with this time and time again.
 We can no longer ignore the inequities and the racism within our systems.

-TRACI PRIEBE: I think I can speak for my colleagues that a lot has changed since last year, since we've spokenI'd say overall, we're doing a lot better in the sense that we have found our new normal.
+TRACI PRIEBE: I think I can speak for my colleagues that a lot has changed since last year, since we've spoken.
+I'd say overall, we're doing a lot better in the sense that we have found our new normal.
 We have developed and discovered a type of strength and resiliency that I think a lot of us never knew we had.
-We've made some advancements scientifically and medically about the disease, including more effective treatments, the best supportive care, and about what to expect when a patient presents with COVIDSo I think that that has helped us to give more holistic care to these patients.
+We've made some advancements scientifically and medically about the disease, including more effective treatments, the best supportive care, and about what to expect when a patient presents with COVID.
+So I think that that has helped us to give more holistic care to these patients.

 And we've also improved exponentially in efficiency and safety.
 Safety for our patients, for their loved ones, for the community in general, and for ourselves.
-We're still continuing to see these waves and these spikes, but we can handle them in a much, much better way than we could a year ago at this time
+We're still continuing to see these waves and these spikes, but we can handle them in a much, much better way than we could a year ago at this time.

-Of course, some of the challenges still remainI'd say one of the most difficult things that we're still seeing from the hospital goes around our visitors and the visitor restrictions.
+Of course, some of the challenges still remain.
+I'd say one of the most difficult things that we're still seeing from the hospital goes around our visitors and the visitor restrictions.
 That's not only for the COVID patients, but for all patients here in the hospital.
 We know it's for the best, it's for the community at large, and it's very important that we are restricting the ins and outs of the hospital.
 But it's hard to watch patients and the loved ones have to communicate virtually, and hard to watch loved ones try to support their patients or patients support their families as they're trying to fight this virus on their own.
 They're not on their own.
 Health care workers are here right by their side every step of the way.
 But it's just not the same as having your loved one there in person.

 That being said, our hospital has a new trial visitor policy with our COVID patients where we are allowing a visitor in.
 And that is quite rare to find throughout a lot of hospitals and systems in the nation.
 But we have gotten such great feedback and I think that that can help as far as physical healing, psychological healing, emotional healing for the patients.
 It's a win win situation.
 We have the adequate PPE where before, about this time, that was a huge concern.
 We have the safety equipment we need to keep everyone safe.

-Regarding hopes and desires for the futureone of my biggest hopes is that we will continue to seek and utilize resources that allow us to continue impacting lives for years to come.
+Regarding hopes and desires for the future, one of my biggest hopes is that we will continue to seek and utilize resources that allow us to continue impacting lives for years to come.
 It's been a traumatic year for multiple people in many, many ways, but being at the front line, there's, there's a lot of trauma and PTSD that I think has developed and that does worry me moving forward for healthcare workers.
 These feelings of burnout and despair and hopelessness.
-On the other sidewe've seen a type of resilience and strength I didn't know we had.
+On the other side, we've seen a type of resilience and strength I didn't know we had.
 We have seen the teamwork, the hope, that compassion.
 So good and bad.
-I hope that people will utilize the resources that are available for their psychological and emotional wellbeing
+I hope that people will utilize the resources that are available for their psychological and emotional wellbeing.

-I also really hope that people will trust us and trust medicine to protect themselves and their loved ones with the vaccine being very available at this timeI just want to encourage people to seek out knowledge, seek out resources that help them feel like they know what they are getting.
+I also really hope that people will trust us and trust medicine to protect themselves and their loved ones with the vaccine being very available at this time.
+I just want to encourage people to seek out knowledge, seek out resources that help them feel like they know what they are getting.
 This is not something to take lightly.
-Too often people take it for granted, the importance of telling your loved ones how you feelI think that that has become more and more important and hopefully people are more and more aware of that.
+Too often people take it for granted, the importance of telling your loved ones how you feel.
+I think that that has become more and more important and hopefully people are more and more aware of that.
 Also the importance of having a living will so that your loved ones can help you honor your wishes.
-That's one thing, even prior to COVID, that we ran into a lot, but especially with COVIDWe have seen that people don't have those advanced directives and living wills and families do not have as much guidance.
-That’s something that I would highly recommend
+That's one thing, even prior to COVID, that we ran into a lot, but especially with COVID.
+We have seen that people don't have those advanced directives and living wills and families do not have as much guidance.
+That’s something that I would highly recommend.

 And then just physical, mental, emotional health all go hand in hand.
 Watch out for yourself and your loved ones in every way.
 Seek those resources, check in on your loved one, check in on others, and live every day like it could be your last because some of these people come in thinking they have a cough or a cold and they are never allowed to leave.